reflexcameras/reflexcamera/usermanual.md

 - Attach the relevant battery connector (`Reflex Leisure Battery Terminal Connector` or `Reflex 12v Male Barrel Jack Connector`) to the battery
 - Attach the `Reflex Standard Extension Cable` to the battery connector:
+    - Make sure the connectors are in the unlocked position
     - Line up lines on the battery connectors
+    - Push the connectors together firmly
-    - Twist clockwise to lock, the lock symbol should line up with the dot
+    - Twist the connector clockwise to lock, the lock symbol should line up with the dot
 - Connect the extension cable to camera:
+    - Make sure the connectors are in the unlocked position
     - Line up the lines on the connectors
+    - Push the connectors together firmly
-    - Twist clockwise to lock, the lock symbol should line up with the dot
+    - Twist the connector clockwise to lock, the lock symbol should line up with the dot
 - The camera will boot automatically
 - Wait for 20 seconds whilst the camera turns on and starts a WiFi hotspot (or connects to a saved WiFi connection)